Federal impeachment in the United States: Examples of other impeachment investigations

 The House of Representatives has initiated impeachment proceedings many times.

-An impeachment process against Richard Nixon was commenced, but not completed, as he resigned from office before the full House voted on the articles of impeachment.
+Two impeachment processes against John Tyler and Richard Nixon were commenced, but not completed, as the impeachment attempt against Tyler failed in 1843 and Nixon resigned from office before the full House voted on the articles of impeachment in 1974.
 To date, no president or vice president has been removed from office by impeachment and conviction.

 Below is an incomplete list of some of the notable impeachment investigations that did not lead to formal charges passing the House.
 Blue highlight indicates President of the United States.